Your Spiritual Connection, Part 3

 Many years ago, I was a member of Unity Church in Houston and we were visited by the great, beloved, spiritual teacher, Eric Butterworth.
 He suggested that we try saying (silently) to each person we encountered, “I behold the Christ in you.”
 I found it to be powerful and often got smiles from strangers on the street when I remembered to think those words as I passed by.
 People may not be mind readers, but they can certainly “get it” at some level that you wish the best for them.
 I also believe that we keep a “carbon copy” in our minds of whatever we send out.

-If the blessing mentioned doesn’t work for you, you can create your own blessing.
+If the blessing mentioned doesn’t work for you, you can create your own blessing for friends, family, strangers and co-workers.
 Also, here are a few suggestions: